icetea-labs/lovelock/README.md

 npm run deploy
 ```

-Generate some seed data (optional).
+Generate some seed data (optional):

 `npm run seed` then import the outputted private key for testing (use __Forgot Password__ screen to import).